animesh/diffExpr/README.md

 # Differential Expression Analysis App (Shiny)

 This is a Shiny/R application for differential-expression analysis using T-test followed by Benjamini Hochberg correction (FDR).
-The app is designed with base-R for proteomics data (MaxLFQ output) and supports quick group-wise comparison with FDR, CV, histograms, missing-value histogram and further result exploration.
+The app is designed with base-R for proteomics data (MaxLFQ output) and supports quick group-wise comparison with FDR, CV, histograms, heatmap (missing-values as white) and further text-box based search result exploration.

 ---